dlinh31/Vidlytics/README.md

     - Go to the [Google Cloud Console](https://console.cloud.google.com/).
     - Create a new project or select an existing one.
     - Enable the Youtube Data API v3 for your project.
-    - Create API credentials (OAuth 2.0 client ID) and download the JSON file.
+    - Create API credentials (OAuth 2.0 client ID) and get your personal API Key.

 2. Configure the application:
-    - Add an .env file, and specify the following environment variables:
+    - Create an .env file, and specify the following environment variables:
         - `YOUTUBE_API_KEY`: Your personal API Key from Youtube API v3